 Brainsight TMS Navigation

-Brainsight can also digitise the position of EEG electrodes for use in subsequent analyses.
-Brainsight can load sequences files, such as those used by BESA, to digitise electrodes in a particular order and digitise head shape to enable the co-registration of EEG electrode and MRI coordinate spaces.
+Brainsight neuronavigation can also digitise the position of EEG electrodes for use in subsequent analyses.
+Brainsight can load sequence files, such as those used by BESA, to digitise electrodes in a particular order and digitise head shape to enable the co-registration of EEG electrode and MRI coordinate spaces.

 It is also becoming increasingly popular to use simulations alongside software such as SimNIBS or ROAST to estimate current flow and electric field to identify sites that are most affected by tES montages.
 Brainsight can be used to digitise the position of tES electrodes that can then be used in electric field and current flow simulations.